Mr0grog/yaml-doctor/README.md

 - Work to see how the ideas here might be integrated into existing YAML parsers.
 In many cases, parsers might be able to offer clearer messaging like what’s found here.
 Of course, this package does a lot of extra work not to stop early or to look at the surrounding context to determine what might have been intended.
 A lot of that might be reasonably outside the scope of a parser.
     - Work with [`js-yaml`][js-yaml] authors to solidify the private interfaces this relies on!

-- Support walking directory trees in the command-line application (it currently only supports single files).

 - Clean up checking code and split different issue types into separate "rule" objects so it’s a little easier to manage.